-We can say that this trend is becoming more than a simple thing and it’s growing into a modern pop culture aesthetic.
-This type of visuals is extremely flexible and it finds its own way across todays large number of mediums.
-The new touch is inevitable to miss because its massive presence, from web design to poster and print layouts.
+We can say that this trend is becoming more than a simple thing and it’s growing into a modern pop-culture aesthetic.
+This type of visuals is extremely flexible and it finds its way across today’s large number of mediums.
+The new touch is inevitable to miss because of its massive presence, from web design to poster and print layouts.

 This new growing trend is inspired by not so far period in the past.
 We don’t need to forget that in the 90s the field of graphic design had an experimental wing.
-The main themes are often borrowed from the popular design patterns, objects and shapes from the 1970s, 1980s and the 1990s.
-The style is often related with nerds and geeks, so its also called a nerd culture.
+The main themes are often borrowed from the popular design patterns, objects, and shapes from the 1970s, 1980s and the 1990s.
+The style is often related to nerds and geeks, so it also called a nerd culture.

 So, wherever you love it or hate it, nostalgic retro design is making a comeback now.

 As the main objective this trend caries a twist of nostalgia elements that can make a fast connection between the product and the user.
 The purpose of this element is to glimpse into the memory lane of the consumer and evoke similar feelings as in the past and make them feel the hint.
 Most of the designs are fun and bold, making them look light and easy and at the same time modern.